fsimoes81/olist/README.md

 **port:** The port mapped by Postgres is **5432** in your container.
 If you have other Postgres instances running, you have to change it.

+#### Port Config

+You can change the value of EXPOSED_PORT on .env file, in order to change de port that will be used to connect to Postgres.

 ### Run

 Clone or download this repository, and run `$ docker compose up`.